rust-lang/rustc-dev-guide/src/ty.md

 Thus, `SubstsRef` is conceptually like a `&'tcx [GenericArgKind<'tcx>]` slice (but it is actually a `List`).

 So why do we use this `List` type instead of making it really a slice?
-The reason is that we may want to compare subslices of the list of generics for equality.
-For example, imagine we had a `List` `a = [u32, f32]` and  a `List` `b = [f32]`.
-Now suppose that we have a subslice of `a` : `a2 = [f32]`.
-Recall that lists are interned, so if we want to compare `a` with `b`, we can just compare their pointers and see whether they are equivalent or not.
-But we may *also* want to check the equality of `b` and `a2` (i.e. compare subslices of lists).
-Since the subslice `a2`  would also be interned, it would actually end up being the same as `b`, so we would be able to efficiently compare them by just comparing the pointers (just like with the full lists).
-You wouldn’t be able to do that with normal slices and would have to iterate over the contents to check for equality.
+The reason is that:
+- it has the len "inline", so ``&List` is only 32 bits
+- as a consequence, it cannot be "subsliced" (that only works if the len is out of line)

+This also implies that yes you can check two Lists for equality via == (which would be not be possible for ordinary slices).
+This is precisely because they never represent a "sub-list", only the complete list, which has thus been hashed and interned.

 So pulling it all together, let’s go back to our example above: